Pandon Dene Power Station: Design and specification

-Upon opening, the station generated electricity using two 75 kilowatts (kW) Mordey alternators, each driven by a conventional Robey steam engine, meaning the alternators operated at a slow speed.
+Upon opening, the station generated electricity using two 75 kilowatts (kW) Mordey Alternator's, each driven by a conventional Robey steam engine, meaning the alternators operated at a slow speed.
 This gave the station an initial generating capacity of 150 kW.
-The Mordey generators could not operate in parallel and so each time load was transferred from one machine to another, supply would be interrupted and customers would notice a distinct flicker in the lights.
+The Mordey Generator could not operate in parallel and so each time load was transferred from one machine to another, supply would be interrupted and customers would notice a distinct flicker in the lights.

 The station burned 2,700 tonnes of coal per year, all of which was delivered by horse and cart.
 The electricity generated was supplied almost entirely for lighting purposes, and was generated at a pressure of 2,000 Volts, and distributed using house-to-house transformers which reduced the pressure to 100 Volts.
 Later in the station's history, further generators were installed, the largest of which had a capacity of 500 kW.